Guide to CTi

 - That beats the competition because it‘s truly custom design enables it to be optimized for the athlete‘s anatomy and activity requirements.

-Do I Need a CTi?
+Do I Need a CTi®?

 There are a wide variety of knee braces on the market and they all feature different benefits, from the injury prevention (prophylactic) to those worn post injury with the aim of returning you to your chosen activity.
 With so many options and so much information, selecting the right one for you can be quite difficult.

 Before you make your decision, there are a number of key questions you should ask yourself.
-You should also check out online reviews and find out what your friends and professionals use that participate in the same sports and activities as you.
+You should also view online reviews and find out what your friends and professionals use that participate in the same sports and activities as you.
 In addition, here are some additional questions to consider:

 The sport(s) you play or want to play has a bearing on the knee brace you should get.
-If you play soccer for example, then the respective governing associations will not allow you to wear one as the carbon fiber frame is very rigid and hard – posing a threat to an opponent if there is a collision.
+If you play soccer for example, then the respective governing associations will not allow you to wear one as the carbon fibre frame is very rigid and hard – posing a threat to an opponent if there is a collision.
 Check with the rules of your sport to see what style of brace will work best for your needs within the rules.